T-Fowl/great-southern-bank-automation/README.md

 Description
 ---

-[Great Southern Bank](https://www.greatsouthernbank.com.au/) (Formerly CUA) unfortunately does not provide an api for accessing and managing your bank account automatically.
+[Great Southern Bank](https://www.greatsouthernbank.com.au/) (Formerly CUA) unfortunately does not provide an API for accessing and managing your bank account automatically.

-This is a simple api using [Playwright](https://playwright.dev/) to control GSB's online banking website for such reasons.
+This is a simple API using [Playwright](https://playwright.dev/) to control GSB's online banking website for such reasons.
 ---